-Can temporary car insurance policies include additional named drivers?
+Can one day car insurance policies include additional named drivers?

-Yes, some temporary car insurance providers allow motorists to take out One Day Insurance for up to two drivers, which could be handy if you’re planning a road trip and would like to split the driving between yourself and a friend.
+Yes, some one day car insurance providers allow motorists to take out day insurance for up to two drivers, which could be handy if you’re planning a road trip and would like to split the driving between yourself and a friend.